 Célia Jurdant directs an Alexander Technique teacher training program in Strasbourg, France.
 In addition, she has been on the faculty of the Alexander Alliance Germany for 10 years.
 A vocal artist and voice teacher, Célia specializes at the school on voice as it relates to Alexander's work.
 Célia studied harp and classical singing, her singing influenced by the work of Kristin Linklater.
 A mother of four, she also has training in Yoga, Argentine Tango, and Cranial Sacral Therapy.

 Magdalena loves building bridges between different worlds and connecting people.
-Being trained as a civil engineer, she brings all of her technical and organizational skills to our community and school, where she serves as the Managing Director for the Alexander Alliance Europe.
+Being trained as a civil engineer, she brings all of her technical and organizational skills to our community and school, where she serves as a teaching member and the Managing Director for the Alexander Alliance Europe.

 Following her natural talent and passion for movement, she has trained in many different disciplines, amongst them horseback riding, Tai Chi, Qigong and Systema.
 From the beginning, she was fascinated, how the Alexander work reveals the beauty and grace of human beings.
 After finishing her training at the Alexander Alliance Germany in 2016, she has been working as an Alexander teacher giving individual and group lessons.
 There she emphasizes on awakening untapped potential and on bringing more lightness into every day’s life and being.